ArjunBhuptani/blog/_posts/2022-07-20-ethereum-as-the-motherboard.md

 **Full-Stack Decentralized Applications**

-Putting these things together creates a new development pattern that we are only just now scratching the surface of:
+Putting these things together creates a new development pattern that we are only just now scratching the surface of.

 Accessing Resources from within Smart Contracts
 8. Bridge constructions now make it possible to link EVM compute resources